JST — Japan Standard Time

 How to Convert JST to Other Time Zones

-Export or share the result: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is useful when sending a confirmed JST meeting slot to a distributed team, adding a supplier call directly to Google Calendar, or sharing a link so colleagues in different countries see the same time block automatically in their own local time.
+4. Export and share the result: Once a time range is selected, use the export options to download an ICS file, send it to Google Calendar, open Gmail, Copy to clipboard, or create a Share link.
+This is useful for sending a confirmed meeting time to colleagues, vendors, or remote teams so everyone sees the schedule in their own local time.

 About Japan Standard Time (JST)

-JST stands for Japan Standard Time, the official civil time used across Japan.
-Its exact offset is UTC+09:00, which means Japan is 9 hours ahead of Coordinated Universal Time (UTC) and 9 hours ahead of GMT when GMT is used as a fixed UTC+0 reference.
+Japan Standard Time, abbreviated JST, is the standard time used in Japan.
+Its exact offset is UTC+9, which means local time in JST is nine hours ahead of Coordinated Universal Time.

 JST and Daylight Saving Time